|GCSE 2018||A-Level 2018|

 |GCSE 2016||A-Level 2016|

-- Also in 2017, almost 80% of Further Mathematics students achieved A*to A
+- 80% of Further Mathematics grades were A* to A

 Our GCSE results over many years have consistently placed us amongst the top performing schools in the South West of England.